avstudio1/box.money/README.md

 ## Node 2 — api/services/auction.go

 **Prompt**:
 Implement the core auction service logic.
-This service should manage the lifecycle of an auction.
-Include functions for creating an auction, validating incoming bids (e.g., bid amount is higher than current price), managing the auction timer, and implementing an anti-sniping mechanism (e.g., extending the auction time if a bid is placed in the last few seconds).
+This service should manage the auction lifecycle, including validation, timers, and anti-sniping. **Upon successful auction completion and fee collection, it must publish a `settlement` event to NATS** containing the gross transaction proceeds, so the `steward` service can process the reinvestment.

 **Implements**:
 - [ ] Tree Path